NEOMA Business School

 NEOMA is part of the Conférence des Grandes écoles, and is one of the only 1% of business schools in the world holding the Triple accreditation from the three international accreditation organisations, EQUIS, AACSB and AMBA.

 Presided over by Michel-Edouard Leclerc, the school has the status of a Consular Higher Education Institution (EESC).
 The school dean is Delphine Manceau.

 Its student body is made up of 9,000 students, 25% of whom come from international backgrounds.
 The students study on the three different campuses in Reims, Rouen and Paris.
-Its merged Alumni Network is one of the leading alumni networks in France, with 72,000 graduates.
+Its merged Alumni Network becomes by size one of the leading alumni networks in France, with 72,000 graduates.

 History

-The Advanced Business School of Rouen was created in 1873.
+The Advanced Business School of Rouen was created in 1873, in the Normandy's region.
 It took the name Rouen Business School at the beginning of the new millennium.

-The Advanced Business School of Reims was created in 1928.
+The Advanced Business School of Reims was created in 1928, in the Champagne's region.
 It took the name Reims Management School at the beginning of the new millennium.

-NEOMA Business School was created at the start of the 2013 school year following the merger of the two founding schools.
-This merger was carried out by the Reims and Rouen Chambers of Commerce and Industry.
+NEOMA Business School was created at the start of the 2013 school year following the merger of the two middle schools.
+This merger was carried out by the regional Reims and Rouen Chambers of Commerce and Industry.